ndtoan96/Img/README.md

 `python <path-to-python-file> <path-to-image> [<path-to-text-file>]`

-Recommend using small pitures or doing some edits on the picture before turn it into dots.
+Recommend using small pitures or doing some edits on the picture before turning it into dots.

 It works fine with color pictures.
 Not supporting transparency.